Japan to restart fast breeder reactor in early 2010

 The Japan Atomic Energy Agency (JAEA) has announced that the 280-megawatt (MW) Monju fast breeder reactor (FBR) is ready for operations and may be restarted as early as February of next year, or March at the latest.

-The FBR had been scheduled for a restart in 2008, but the date had to be rescheduled because of several delays in the final safety checks.
+The FBR had been scheduled for a restart in 2008, but the date had to be rescheduled because of major delays in the final safety checks.
 Japan has spent more than $9.02 billion on the project so far.

 The Monju reactor was developed in 1991 as an experimental FBR at Tsuruga in the Fakui prefecture.
 Monju is a sodium-cooled, loop type reactor that is fueled by mixed oxide.
 The reactor was designed to produce more nuclear fuel than it consumed.
 When restarted, the used nuclear fuel from the light water reactors would be recycled to produce a sustainable form of power.
 The FBR began operations in April 1994, but the reactor was shut down in December 1995 following a massive sodium leak and fire in a secondary cooling circuit.